Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Introduction

-To address both questions, we propose semantic-driven loss functions, \textit{i.e.} loss functions containing terms that depend on some background knowledge (BK) about types of entities and domains and ranges of relations.
+To address both questions, we propose signature-driven loss functions, \textit{i.e.} loss functions containing terms that depend on some background knowledge (BK) about types of entities and domains and ranges of relations.
 To broaden the impact of our approach, our work is concerned with the three most encountered loss functions in the literature: the pairwise hinge loss (PHL)~\cite{transe}, the 1-N binary cross-entropy loss (BCEL)~\cite{conve}, and the pointwise logistic loss (PLL)~\cite{complex} (further detailed in Section~\ref{lossfunc}).
-For each of them, we propose a tailored semantic version.
+For each of them, we propose a tailored signature-driven version.
 The considered BK is available in many schema-defined KGs~\cite{ding2018}, which makes these newly introduced loss functions widely usable in practice.
-Furthermore, the impact of loss functions is evaluated using both rank-based metrics and Sem@$K$~\cite{dl4kg,hubert2023} -- a metric that measures the semantic awareness of KGEMs for the LP task.
+Furthermore, the impact of loss functions is evaluated using both rank-based metrics and Sem@$K$~\cite{dl4kg,hubert2023} -- a metric that measures the consistency of KGEMs predictions for the LP task with relation signatures, \textit{i.e.}, the semantic correctness of predictions.

-To summarize, the main contributions of this work are: \begin{itemize} \item We propose semantic-driven versions for the three mostly used loss functions for the LP task, leveraging BK about relation domains and ranges. \item We evaluate our approach not only in terms of traditional rank-based metrics, but also w.r.t.
-Sem@$K$, which gives more insight into the benefits of our proposal. \item We show that the designed semantic-driven loss functions provide, in most cases, better performance w.r.t. both rank-based metrics and Sem@$K$.
-Consequently, our findings strongly indicate that semantic information should be systematically incorporated into loss functions. \end{itemize} The remainder of the paper is structured as follows.
+To summarize, the main contributions of this work are: \begin{itemize} \item We propose signature-driven versions for the three mostly used loss functions for the LP task, leveraging BK about relation domains and ranges. \item We evaluate our approach in terms of traditional rank-based metrics, and also w.r.t.
+Sem@$K$, which gives more insight into the benefits of our proposal. \item We show that the designed signature-driven loss functions provide, in most cases, better performance w.r.t. both rank-based metrics and Sem@$K$.
+Consequently, our findings strongly indicate that signature information should be systematically incorporated into loss functions. \end{itemize} The remainder of the paper is structured as follows.
 Related work is presented in Section~\ref{related-work}.
-In Section~\ref{lossfunc}, we detail the semantic-driven loss functions proposed in this work.
+In Section~\ref{lossfunc}, we detail the signature-driven loss functions proposed in this work.
 Dataset descriptions and experimental settings are provided in Section~\ref{experimental-setting}.
 Key findings are presented in Section~\ref{results} and are further discussed in Section~\ref{discussion}.
 Lastly, Section~\ref{conclusion} sums up the main findings and outlines future research directions.